Friday, January 11, 2013

 The ways the nations have been desensitized slowly (methodically) over the years, which could be expounded upon further, but suffice it to say that sexual perversions, immorality, violence, drugs (especially pharmaceutical), guns and particularly witchcraft, have increased.

-Yet, from the pulpit to the political arena, emotions are exactly what are counted on.
+Yet, from the pulpit to the political arena, emotions are exactly what is counted on.
 Woo, glory!
-I fee-eel the Holy Spirit!” (religious) How often have we heard that?
-Did Jesus or the apostles or the prophets ever say that?
-Or, how about..."We will put an end to racism for the future of our children!" (politcal)
+I fe-eel the Holy Spirit!” (religious) How often have we heard that?
+Did Jesus, or the apostles, or the prophets ever say that?
+Or, how about..."We will put an end to racism for the future of our children!" (political)

 Or, how often (not always) is a pastor or evangelist praying over you and you hear, “Here it comes, here it comes…the Holy Spirit is coming upon you” (the Holy Spirit of the Most High is not an ‘it’), or “Did you feel anything when you received your healing?”
 (Is that in scripture?)